 The initial stretches of the IDL were constructed at the same time Interstate 244 was around the north and west sides of Downtown Tulsa.

-Interstate 444 shielding was removed by 1995 per ODOT in an effort to ease motorist confusion between I-444 and signs for I-44 and I-244.3 Photos taken through Tulsa by long time site contributor Cary Todd in 1994 showed no signs of Interstate 444 however.
+Signs for Interstate 444 were removed by 1995 per ODOT in an effort to ease motorist confusion with signage for I-44 and I-244.3 Photos taken through Tulsa by long time site contributor Cary Todd in 1994 showed no signs of Interstate 444 however.
 The overlaps with U.S. 64, 75 and SH 51 likely played a significant role in the removal of I-444 as well.
-This was not without precedent, as MDOT removed signs along I-296 in Grand Rapids, Michigan because of confusion involving the concurrency with U.S. 131.
+This was not without precedent, as the Michigan Department of Transportation (MDOT) removed signs along I-296 in Grand Rapids, Michigan because of confusion involving the concurrency with U.S. 131.

 North End – northeast of Downtown Tulsa, Oklahoma